 Despite that human beings were separated by the Tower of Babel, a few things in my opinion are in general quite universal – smile (or flirtation), basic social manners and coffee (or tea).
-I am aware that the young generation are trying very hard to avoid being like a sexist, which probably is the biggest social mistake our last generation have made due to ignorance and misunderstanding, I have to say I still think human beings are mostly motivated by their intrinsic desires, some like those of wild animals or “7 characteristics of living things” taught in junior school Biology lessons, when it comes to human nature.
-We smile (or flirt) because we want sex and reproduction to sustain our species (and bloodline); we act “properly” when socializing because we want to make friends and not to live alone; we then make coffee or tea and offer them to others because, well, we acknowledge that we are humans but only animals so we want our psychological needs to be satisfied.
-In Chinese culture, we always offer the best tea we have to guests, and couples need to kneel and give tea to the parents before they can officially get married.
-In Italy, it’s coffee; In Finland, it’s Vodka; In France, it’s la baguette… but you get what I mean.
+I am aware that the young generation are trying very hard to avoid stereotyping of any kind, which probably is the biggest social mistake our last generations have made due to ignorance and misunderstanding, I have to say I still think human beings are mostly motivated by their intrinsic desires, some like those of wild animals or “7 characteristics of living things” taught in junior school Biology lessons, when it comes to human nature.
+We smile (or flirt) because we want sex and reproduction to sustain our species (and “bloodline”); we act “properly” when socialising because we want to make friends and not to live alone; we then make coffee or tea and offer them to others because, well, we acknowledge that we are humans but only animals so we want our psychological needs to be satisfied.
+In Chinese culture, we always offer the best tea we have to guests.
+In Italy, it’s coffee; In Finland, it’s Vodka (lol); In France, it’s wine… but you get what I mean.

 I was fortunate enough to meet this sweet Turkish girl Betül in Sheffield (D2, to be exact :D) and it was too nice of her to make us a cup of Turkish coffee.
 The whole process was definitely a ceremony or a ritual, and so even I am not an expert (she is), I still want to record what I have seen and show off this inspiring experience.